Take a comprehensive battlefield tour of the battle of Mine Run and the battle of The Wilderness.

-The tour will end back at the Wilderness Battlefield Exhibit Shelter – National Park Service.
+The tour will end at the Wilderness Battlefield Exhibit Shelter – National Park Service.

 Let us show you the way as you relax and skip the self-guided tour hassle.
 Your own battlefield guide will meet you at the Wilderness Battlefield Exhibit Shelter – National Park Service.